frenei/my-new-project/README.md

 ## Background

 However how are you going to use AI in your business and the integration of AI into the business is a very complex area.
 AI is not just a bag of algorithms it is unlimited, meaning it is only your imagination that can put a limit to its use.
 To make it even more complicated, one company is not like any other company and its BI will never be the same on two companies.
+So instead of struggling with how to:
+* Implement initial BI
+* Become a data-driven organization
+* Make use of Big Data
+* Implement AI from scratch
-So instead of struggling with how to become BI, data-driven, use Big Data and finally implement AI why not let AI do the work from the start?
+Why not let AI do the work from the start?

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.

 ## How is it used?